itzybz/itzybz/README.md

 </div>

 ### About
-Itzybz is a free and open source fantasy game console!
+Itzybz is a free and open source fantasy game console, aimed at running on real hardware!
 Much of it is still under construction currently.
 Check back soon for more info!

 ### There are currently no official releases